Charterhouse School: History

-The school has a top 60 placing in the A level league tables, and in 2011 over 80% of pupils are awarded an A* or A grade at GCSE.
-In 2009, the school announced its decision to switch from A Levels to the International Baccalaureate and Cambridge Pre-U. In 2012 Charterhouse had its best set of Cambridge Pre-U results with 96% of examinations taken awarded Distinction or Merit grades.
+The school has a top 100 placing in the A level league tables, and in 2024 over 50% of pupils are awarded an A* or A grade at GCSE.
+In 2009, the school announced its decision to introduce the International Baccalaureate and Cambridge Pre-U, alongside the existing A level program.
+In 2012 Charterhouse had its best set of Cambridge Pre-U results with 96% of examinations taken awarded Distinction or Merit grades.
 Seventy-eight pupils achieved Distinctions (or their A level equivalent) in all subjects taken and twenty-one achieved the equivalent of A level A* grades in all their subjects.
 Twenty pupils were offered places at Oxford or Cambridge.

-In 2007, Roy Hattersley, former Deputy Leader of the Labour Party and minister, reported on a visit to Charterhouse in the Guardian newspaper.
-After describing his impression that "[The chapel]'s geometric spires and minarets proclaim complete confidence that Charterhouse educates men who are destined to rule the universe", he said: "Academically and pastorally, it is near to beyond criticism.
-And after only a brief glimpse of the school, I have no doubt that I would have been ecstatically happy there.
-But its existence allows the rich and the powerful to ignore the world beyond its boundaries."
-He therefore concluded that his aspiration to abolish private education in the 1970s was "totally justified".

-The 2009 Ofsted Social Care Inspection Report noted that 'The provision for "Helping children achieve well and enjoy what they do" is rated as outstanding.' and 'This is a good school, in which boarders' welfare is promoted by a strong approach to countering bullying and child protection.
-Boarding staff have good relationships with the boarders, and boarders can list a range of people who they can talk to if they are worried or have concerns.'